airbytehq/airbyte/docs/understanding-airbyte/typing-deduping.md

 The types of errors which will be stored in `_airbyte_meta.errors` include:

-- **Typing errors**: the source declared that the type of the column `id` should be an integer, but a string value was returned
+- **Typing errors**: the source declared that the type of the column `id` should be an integer, but a string value was returned.
 - **Size errors**: the source returned content which cannot be stored within this this row or column (e.g. [a Redshift Super column has a 16mb limit](https://docs.aws.amazon.com/redshift/latest/dg/limitations-super.html)).

 That said, depending on your use-case, it may still be valuable to consider rows with errors, especially in aggregate.
 For example, you may have a table `user_reviews`, and you might ask how many new reviews you received today.
 Regardless of if your datawarehouse had trouble storing the full contents in the `message` column or not, `SELECT COUNT(*) from user_reviews WHERE DATE(created_at) = DATE(NOW())` is still valid.